Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 Below are my 4 recommended neighborhoods for first-time visitors, each of which includes a quick explanation of what their primary “attraction” is and what type of traveler they’re best suited for.

-Many of San Sebastián’s young people choose to live here (or certainly spend their time hanging out in the neighborhood even if they live elsewhere) and it’s filled with cool bars and cafes and international restaurants.
+Many of San Sebastián’s young people choose to live here (or at least hang out here) and it’s filled with cool bars and cafes and international restaurants.
+Centered along La Zurriola beach, which has great waves, you also have the opportunity to do all sorts of water sports.

 This is a very pleasant area and it’s an ideal base if you want to get away from the touristy areas and be surrounded by locals rather than tourists.
 Just don’t come here expecting it to be especially “hip” or “youthful”.